-Mohammad Didarul Islam
+Md Didarul Islam

 During my study, I received a number of awards such as Khaleda Manzoor i Khuda Gold Medal from the President of Bangladesh in 2014, the Deans Award in 2013 and 2014; and the Provost award in 2013 and 2014 for securing the first position in the department of World Religions and Culture, the University of Dhaka.

+Apart from Terrorism and counterterrorism studies, I have deep interest in Religion and Politics, Secularism, Global Development, and Refugee studies.
 As a faculty member of the University of Dhaka, I worked in a few projects on Terrorism and its causes in Bangladesh.
 In those studies, I argued that extremism is not only a socially constructed crisis in Bangladesh but rather a global crisis of terrorism giving rise to an extremist wave in Muslim countries like Bangladesh.
 In addition, I have completed a project on the Rohingya Refugee Crisis where I tried to find out the causes of recidivism in Rohingya camps.